Big Pigeon in Southwest Iowa

 The inital European colonial powers, Portugal and Spain, began establishing colonies outside of Europe around 1500.
 Except for Brazil, Portugal's colonies remained relatively small.
 Spain, however, soon amassed a massive colonial empire, which included the Philippine Islands and most of Micronesia.

-Later England and France also acquired colonial possessions in the Pacific Islands.
+Later England, France, and The Netherlands also acquired colonial possessions in the Pacific Islands.

 In 1871, most German-speaking states of Europe came together as the German Empire, known informally as Germany.
 Germany soon began acquiring Pacific colonies, especially in northern Melanesia.
 After the United States defeated Spain in the 1898 Spanish-American War, Germany bought most of Spain's remaining Pacific colonies, including most of Micronesia, while the United States acquired Guam in the Mariana Islands.